Sugar Rises on Weaker Dollar, Brazil Crush Report

 Continue Reading Below

-Raw sugar futures for March delivery added 1.5% to 14.21 cents a pound.
+Raw sugar futures for March delivery added 1.2% to settle at 14.17 cents a pound.

 Unica, the Brazilian cane industry association, on Tuesday said center-south mills crushed 40.3 million metric tons of cane during the second fortnight in September, a decrease of 5.2% from the same period a year earlier.
 During the period, they produced 2.9 million tons of sugar and made 2 billion liters of ethanol.